Kerry Carpenter Player Props: Tigers vs. Guardians

 - The 7.8 strikeouts per nine innings compiled by the Guardians pitching staff ranks 26th in the league.

-- The Guardians have a 4.16 team ERA that ranks 12th among all league pitching staffs.
+- The Guardians have the 12th-ranked team ERA among all MLB pitching staffs (4.16).

-- Gaddis makes the start for the Guardians, his fourth of the season.
-He is 0-1 with an 8.53 ERA and 11 strikeouts in 12 2/3 innings pitched.
+- The Guardians are sending Gaddis (0-1) to the mound to make his fourth start of the season.
+He is 0-1 with an 8.53 ERA and 11 strikeouts through 12 2/3 innings pitched.

-- His last appearance came on Tuesday against the New York Yankees, when the righty threw three innings, surrendering eight earned runs while allowing eight hits.
+- In his most recent appearance on Tuesday, the righty went three innings against the New York Yankees, giving up eight earned runs while surrendering eight hits.

-- In three games this season, the 25-year-old has an 8.53 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .275 to opposing batters.
+- The 25-year-old has an ERA of 8.53, with 7.8 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.